department-of-veterans-affairs/appeals-consumer/README.md

 Kafka Consumer utuilizes [Supervisor](http://supervisord.org/) to run multiple processes in parallel.
 The Rails server runs along side the Karafka consumer server when you run `make up`.
 The logs for these processes can be found in the project's `/log` directory, `/log/rails` and `/log/kafka`.

+> Alternatively, the Karafka consumer server and rails server can be run separately by running `make consumer` or `make rails`.

 Kafka Broker instance
 ---

 The Kafka Consumer docker compose includes a Kafka broker.
 The broker im age is [cp-kafka](https://docs.confluent.io/platform/current/installation/docker/config-reference.html#confluent-ak-configuration) which is downloaded from confluent. `cp-kafka` is based off of [librdkafka](https://karafka.io/docs/Librdkafka-Configuration/) and can be configured with all of the same properties.
 The `cp-kafka` is configured via environmental variables in the docker-compose file using their documented variable conversion rules.

+There is an instance of Confluent's Registry Server included.
+The Registry Server can validate schemas for selected topics against a provided AVRO.

+For local development, [Kafka-UI by Provectus](https://github.com/provectus/kafka-ui) is included.
+This is a tool to help manage a Kafka Cluster through a web UI.
+While running, the UI can be found at [localhost:8080](http://localhost:8080).
+In the UI you can